moderntribe/square1-global-docker/docs/dev.md

 Run `so config:copy-compose` to save the latest `docker-compose.yml` to  `~/.config/squareone/global/docker-compose.override.yml` for customization.

 > Note: The original docker-compose.yml will always load first, only change what you need
-> in the override and delete the rest so you continue to get important updates.
+> in the override and delete the rest, so you continue to get important updates.